NAICNO/Jobanalyzer/production/sonar-nodes/README.md

 ### Setting up

-The setup procedure (building, creating a tar file, installing it) is largely as for the ML nodes.
+The setup procedure (building, creating a tar file, installing it) is largely as for the ML nodes except that the user is `sonar` and not `sonar-runner`.

 ## Saga (cluster name: saga.sigma2.no)